Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 Q: Do we put employees on the Job Support Scheme or the furlough scheme?

-In December the government extended the furlough scheme to 30 April 2021.
-As a result:
+In March the government extended the furlough scheme to 30 September 2021.

-- The start of the Job Support Scheme (scheduled to start in November 2020) and the Job retention bonus have been cancelled indefinitely.
+The previous plan for a Job Support Scheme (originally scheduled to start in November 2020) and the Job retention bonus have been cancelled indefinitely.

 The Job Support Scheme (JSS) had less generous government funding than furlough and had two limbs, one for businesses that could remain open and for those forced to close.
 Employers who have already obtained employee agreement to JSS scheme should obtain employees’ agreement to a new furlough or alternative arrangement instead.

-Q: Can employees made redundant in the Autumn of 2020 be placed on the extended furlough scheme instead?
+Q: Could employees made redundant in the Autumn of 2020 be placed on the extended furlough scheme instead?

-Yes, employees made redundant in the weeks leading up to the announcement of the extension of the furlough scheme can be re-employed and furloughed provided that they were on the payroll on 23 September 2020 and have since been made redundant or stopped working for the employer.
+Yes, employees made redundant in the weeks leading up to the announcement of the extension of the furlough scheme in October 2020 can be re-employed and furloughed provided that they were on the payroll on 23 September 2020 and have since been made redundant or stopped working for the employer.

-Employers who prepared for the furlough scheme to come to its original end on 31 October by making employees redundant in the month or so prior will need to consider whether to re-employ and furlough staff.
-The employees affected need to have:
+Employers who prepared for the furlough scheme to come to its original end on 31 October by making employees redundant in the month or so prior were able to re-employ and furlough staff.
+The employees affected needed to:

-- been employed as of 23 September by having a PAYE RTI submission made for them on or before 23 September 2020; and
+- be employed as of 23 September 2020 by having a PAYE RTI submission made for them on or before 23 September 2020; and

-Employees on fixed-term contracts that have expired since 23 September can also be re-hired and furloughed.
+Employees on fixed-term contracts that expired since 23 September 2020 can also be re-hired and furloughed.

 Key points to note are: